abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

-Then there are other spiritual attributes we can trust, say, the qualities that are conducive to passing over, transcending, crossing over suffering: the paramis.
+Then there are other spiritual attributes we can trust, say, the qualities that are conducive to passing over, transcending, crossing over suffering: the *pāramīs*.
 Generosity, virtue, renunciation, patience, effort, resolution, truthfulness, loving-kindness, equanimity, wisdom: everything that one could conceive of that is really good.
 That’s what the Buddha encourages and that’s what forms the basis for the ability to